-- Commission a traffic study to address residents' concerns over the amount and speed of traffic within residential areas; look for ways to reduce cut-through traffic; consider installation of crosswalks and pedestrian islands to permit the safe crossing of Rollingwood Drive near the park. - Prohibit short-term rentals. - Allow accessory dwelling units on residential lots. - Connect residential and commercial areas with a dedicated, safe pathway for pedestrians and bicyclists alongside Edgegrove Drive between Rollingwood Drive and Bee Caves Road. - Evaluate and consider connecting residential and commercial areas with a dedicated pathway along old Dellana Lane.
+- Commission a traffic study to address residents' concerns over the amount and speed of traffic within residential areas; look for ways to reduce cut-through traffic; consider installation of crosswalks and pedestrian islands to permit the safe crossing of Rollingwood Drive near the park. - Prohibit short-term rentals. - Connect residential and commercial areas with a dedicated, safe pathway for pedestrians and bicyclists alongside Edgegrove Drive between Rollingwood Drive and Bee Caves Road. - Evaluate and consider connecting residential and commercial areas with a dedicated pathway along old Dellana Lane.